gorangalinec/zf-beginners-doctrine2/ch5/docs/readme.md

     Note: The Country entity is read-only, and thus Country entities cannot be updated, only deleted or new Country entities inserted.

+7. Contact email handled using zend queue and a cron job.
+See \#8 under "Differences with book".

-7. public/captcha must be readable and writeable by the webserver.
+8. public/captcha must be readable and writeable by the webserver.

-8. The subdirectories under data must be readable writeable by the webserver (see \#4 below).
+9. The subdirectories under data must be readable writeable by the webserver (see \#4 below).

-9. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
+10. The "zenddate" type from DoctrineExtensions is used in the StampItem entity.
 DoctrineExtensions is available at https://github.com/beberlei/DoctrineExtensions.
     DoctrineExtensions should be installed under one of your include_path directories.
     Note: Use of "zenddate" will generate erroneous ALTER TABLE messages whenever "php doctrine.php orm:schema-tool:update --dump-sql" is done.
     These can be ignored.

 ### Differences with book.